toddsellon/SpaceCraft/README.md

 * static (Only builds static prefabs)
 * nobuild (Does not build new prefabs and just does the best it can with existing prefabs)
-* spawned (Is considered already spawned by SpaceCraft and therefore does not create a planet pod for this Faction) More to come!
+* spawned (Is considered already spawned by SpaceCraft and therefore does not create a planet pod for this Faction)
+* nuclear (This faction gains access to Uranium once it builds its first Refinery.
+This is intended for grounded factions who never reach space and get Uranium legitimately.)
+More to come!

 # Command Line Interface